kubermatic/docs/content/kubermatic/master/tutorials_howtos/applications/create-application-catalogue/_index.en.md

 helm search repo prometheus-community/prometheus --versions --version ">=15"
 ```

+For OCI repositories, there is currently [no helm native search](https://github.com/helm/helm/issues/9983).
+Instead you have to rely on the capabilities of your OCI registry (for example harbor supports searching for helm-charts directly [in their UI](https://goharbor.io/docs/2.4.0/working-with-projects/working-with-images/managing-helm-charts/#list-charts)).

+For private registries, please check the [working with private registries](#working-with-private-registries) section.

 #### Git Source

 - `path` -> path where all manifests are stored; In case of the helm templating method, each chart should be inside its own subdirectory inside path
+- `remote` -> url to the repository
 - `ref`
-  - `remote` -> url to the repository
   - `branch` -> branch from which the chart should be pulled
-  - `tag` -> git tag from which the chart should be pulled; Can be used in conjunction with commit or branch
+  - `tag` -> git tag from which the chart should be pulled; Can not be used in conjunction with commit or branch
   - `commit` -> sha of a commit from which the chart should be pulled; Must be used in conjunction with a branch to ensure shallow cloning

 For private git repositories, please check the [working with private registries](#working-with-private-registries) section.